 At the top of the hill, as you arrive in Waihau Bay, KEA CREATIONS creations is signposted, take the road on your left and follow it to the end of the cul de sac.
 This art studio and gallery has a wonderful selection of locally made crafts, jewellery, souveniers, clothing, fishing gear and icecreams.
-The small village of Waihau Bay, left at the bottom of the hill has petrol, a general store, hotel bar and backpackers accommodation. (meals only available in the absolute peak season).
+The small village of Waihau Bay, left at the bottom of the hill has petrol, a general store, hotel bar and backpackers accommodation.
 Back on SH35 there is another cafe at the camping ground.
 OCEANSIDE APARTMENTS is located opposite the sandy beach at the end of the bay.
-On arrival you will be given a complimentary beverage, then you can relax, watch the sunset, and enjoy our fabulous fresh seafood meals delivered direct to your unit.
+On arrival you can relax and in the evening, watch what is often an amazing sunset.
 On your departure we will be happy to discuss any further questions and arm you with maps, information booklets, accommodation guides etc,

 5 mins along the road is Whangaparoa.
 Take the time to learn some local history and stand where the warriors of the Tainui and Arawa canoes first landed in New Zealand, the monument photographed is said to be the place where the canoes were first tethered, the carving is located on private land, so talk to us and we will guide you to the area.
 This is also the spot where Kumaras were supposedly first introduced to New Zealand.
 We can arrange a Guided Maori Historical and scenic walk, which can include a visit to the local marae, where the tribes history is depicted in mural form.
 Cape Runaway is clearly visible but not accessible by land.
 However we can arrange fishing trips around the cape area.